 - the age and make of your boiler

 The premium will also depend on the extent of the cover you choose.

-The cheapest option is boiler-only cover - you'll pay more to cover your whole central heating system and for an annual service and maintenance check.
+The cheapest option is boiler-only cover - you'll pay more to cover your whole central heating system and for an annual service and oil-fired or gas boiler maintenance check.
 Use uSwitch to compare boiler cover plans online.

 What should you check when choosing a boiler cover plan?